You're the Creator of Your Own Reality

 Your thoughts often become rooted in what you’ve become used to.
 In fact, if you reinforce this kind of attitude, they’ll strengthen your neural network and automatically activate unpleasant thoughts in any situation.

 If you’re not aware of this, you end up being a slave to what you think.
-In fact, you believe that there’s no way out of your uncomfortable thoughts.
+You believe that there’s no way out of your uncomfortable thoughts.
 Consequently, you perform actions that confirm this state of mind.

 Perhaps you don’t put enough energy into what you want to achieve.
 Therefore, you get frustrating results.
 Then, you wonder why you never get what you want.
 You ask yourself why bad things always happen to you